Information for Practitioners

 Notifying the Local Authority about a looked after child being placed into or outside Leicester

 If a looked after child or young person is placed outside the geographical boundaries of their home local authority (called originating local authority), the local authority has a responsibility to notify agencies, including children's social care and health, of the move.
-A regional, East Midlands Protocol has been agreed which can be accessed here.

 This pack has been designed by Leicestershire Police, in conjunction with partners involved in children's social care, health, education and local care providers.
 The pack includes useful information regarding police policy and procedure and also information around responding to risks faced by looked after children.
+The information pack aims to:

 Leicester, Leicestershire and Rutland LSCPB CRG Serious Child Safeguarding Incidents Referral Form